 Old stone floors usually only require regular sweeping or vacuuming and occasional washing with minimal quantities of water (possibly with pH-neutral soap).
 Stains frequently respond to a 50:50 water to white spirit solution or specialist poulticing.
 The sparing use of microcrystalline wax is sometimes appropriate to protect surfaces or reduce powdering.
 ‘Breathable’ floor coverings (natural fibre or rush matting) can provide added protection.
 Avoid harsh cleaning agents and impermeable sealants.

 Replacing stone flooring

-Where a floor is relaid or replaced, a damp-proof membrane should normally be omitted in an old building (pre-dating circa 1919), as it prevents the floor from breathing and risks increasing dampness in walls.
+Where an original stone floor is relaid or replaced, a damp-proof membrane should normally be omitted in an old building (pre-dating circa 1919), as it prevents the floor from breathing and risks increasing dampness in walls.
 Instead, try using a breathable construction, such as limecrete beneath flagstones pointed with lime mortar.

 A short history of stone flooring

 Local stone of various types has been used historically in many parts of the UK for stone floors.
 Flagstones are produced from hard, dense and durable stone that can be readily split along the bedding plane (the surface separating rock strata).
 Although generally riven (split), some stones are sawn or dressed.
 Stone types include a wide range of sandstones, hard limestones, granites – mainly sawn and used from the 19th century – and other igneous rocks.

 Historically, stone flooring was laid mainly on the ground floor or at cellar level.
 Overall sizes tended to be up to one metre square, but smaller slabs were more economical and easier to lay, and thickness varied according to the type of stone.
 Before the 1800s, stone flooring was laid on compacted earth or chalk, sometimes with a bed of sand or lime mortar.
 Joints between stones were filled with lime mortar or left open.